Home Giving Planned Giving

-Planned giving through Congregation Beth Israel makes you a permanent partner with the oldest synagogue in San Diego and ensures that our synagogue will be here well into the next century.
-Securing a future for our community can also result in financial security for you and your family.
-Depending on the option chosen, benefits may include:
+Planned giving through Beth Israel makes you a permanent partner with our historic synagogue.
+Securing a future for our community can also result in financial security for you and your family that may include:

 • Income payments for life